The Weeknd leads with six nominations, Jessie Reyez, JP Saxe and Justin Bieber with five

-For a complete list and biographies of all nominees and more information on the 2020 JUNO Awards, please visit staging.junoawards.ca.
+For a complete list and biographies of all nominees and more information on the 2021 JUNO Awards, please visit staging.junoawards.ca.
 Rewatch the full JUNO nominee press conference at CBCMusic.ca/junos.

 Exclusive Broadcast and Content Partner:

 CARAS acknowledges the financial support of FACTOR, the Government of Canada and of Canada’s Private Radio Broadcasters.